Manthu-Gowda/lms-new-code/README.md

 ## Overview

-The Learning Management System (LMS) is a web-based application that facilitates the management and delivery of educational content and training materials.
+The K Startup School is a web-based application that facilitates the management and delivery of educational content and training materials.
 It allows administrators to create courses, manage users, and track progress.
 Users can access courses, view content, and complete assessments.

 ## Features